9 things you need to know about your cruise sea pass

 - For security reasons you will be asked to show your sea pass every time you leave and re-enter the ship

 - On the picture you will see a large number B05, this identifies your muster station that you should report to in the event of an emergency.
 This is the same place you attend in the safety demonstration before sail away

 - You can see a white sticker that has PP on it, this denotes that a drinks package has been purchased.
 See here for drinks packages available on Royal Caribbean Ships.

 - Your dining plans are on the centre of your card – we were in the Sapphire Dining Room, on table 380 on the main sitting at 6pm.
 Other options were second sitting at 830pm and anytime dining was also available between 530pm and 930pm, this can be decided on booking.

-- We have GOLD written on the bottom of our cards, this means that we are gold members of the Crown and Anchor Club which is the loyalty club for Royal Caribbean.
+- We have GOLD written on the bottom of these cards, this means that we were gold members of the Crown and Anchor Club which is the loyalty club for Royal Caribbean.
 For each night spent on a cruise ship you accrue 1 point, to get gold status you only need to have cruised for 3 nights.
-The next level is Platinum which can be achieved by sailing for 30 nights, we are 3 points away from platinum status, but will achieve that when we cruise next January!
+The next level is Platinum which can be achieved by sailing for 30 nights, which we have now achieved.
 For more information regarding the Crown and Anchor club click here

 - If you are ever in the position where you lose your sea pass, do contact the Guests Relations Desk immediately